aerofa45/realtime-speech-transcription-pipeline/README.md

-# Real-Time Speech Transcription Pipeline
+# Whsiper Real-Time Speech Transcription Pipeline

 A lightweight Python project that simulates a real-time speech-to-text workflow using audio chunking, preprocessing, MFCC feature extraction, and a small PyTorch inference model.